 Data Science Research & Initiatives at Georgia Universities

 It’s no accident that the ATDC is a Georgia Tech project.
 This famous university has socked a huge amount of money into Atlanta’s Tech Square area, and it’s deeply committed to big data.
-You’ll often find it in US.
-News & World Report rankings for the top 20 of Best Global Universities in Computer Science and the top 10 of Best Graduate Computer Science Programs.
+You’ll find it in US.
+News & World Report rankings for the top 10 of Best Graduate Computer Science Programs for 2020.

 When you’re weighing degrees, here are some related points to consider:

-- Georgia State University (GSU) is located in downtown Atlanta, and its data-driven Institute for Insight at the College of Business plays host to Insight Sprints, Friday Labs, and business-focused research projects.
+- Georgia State University (GSU) is located in downtown Atlanta, and its data-driven Institute for Insight at the College of Business plays host to a variety of big data related events.
 Interestingly, GSU is turning big data on itself, operating a Graduation and Progression Success (GPS) program to increase graduation rates.

-- Kennesaw State University, approximately 20 miles from Atlanta, was one of the first universities in the nation to offer a PhD in data science.
-Its Center for Statistics and Analytical Services (CSAS) is closely tied to business and offers training in SAS®.
+- Kennesaw State University, approximately 20 miles from Atlanta, offers a PhD in data science.
+Its Center for Statistics and Analytical Research (CSAR) is closely tied to business and offers training in SAS®.

-- At the University of Georgia, you’ll find NSF- and NIH-funded work on metagenomics, epigenetics, geophysics, brain imaging analysis in the Big Data Analytics Lab; projects on big data, mobile and sensor systems, and cloud computing in its Data Intensive Pervasive Systems (DIPS) Lab; and interesting cross-fertilization going on in the Evolutionary Computing and Machine Learning (ECML) Lab.
+- At the University of Georgia, you’ll find NSF- and NIH-funded work on metagenomics, epigenetics, geophysics, brain imaging analysis in the Big Data Analytics Lab; projects on big data, mobile and sensor systems, and cloud computing in its Data Intensive Pervasive Systems (DIPS) Lab.

 Online Data Science Programs in Georgia

 Distance learning is coming along in the Peach State.
-In 2013, Georgia Tech created a partnership with Udacity and AT&T to develop its online MS in Computer Science, and Georgia schools have a solid presence in U.S. News & World Report rankings for Best Online Graduate Computer IT Programs.
-The University of West Georgia (#18), Georgia Southern (#21), and Kennesaw State (#28) all appeared on the list in 2016.
+In 2013, Georgia Tech created a partnership with Udacity and AT&T to develop its online MS in Computer Science.

 Online Graduate Certificates in Data Science